 He would then use our picks and evaluate them to see if he wanted to purchase the companies.
 We would find usually a dozen.

 I thought, let’s do the exact same exercise with Aiden.
-I first instructed him to, “Go buy a Barron’s paper and a Wall Street Journal.”
-Come to find out, Wall Street Journals no longer put the ticker symbols in there on their, at least in this daily version.
-Maybe on the weekends they do.
+I first instructed him to, “Go buy Barron’s paper and a Wall Street Journal.”
+Come to find out, Wall Street Journals no longer put the ticker symbols in there on there, at least in this daily version.
+Maybe on the weekends, they do.
 Luckily, he bought a Barron’s and it had the New York Stock Exchange in there along with the NASDAQ.

 My initial thought was we were going to get a lot of oil companies or finance companies or we close-end funds.
 Closed-end funds I want to stay away from.
 We were going to get energy companies and real estate companies too, that was my guess.
 Of the 24 he came back to me with, he decided to pick six of them and narrow it down.
 See the stocks that he picked here.
 The different colors represent the different industries.

-To make it interesting, I said, “Aiden, what happens if we opened up an account, a brokerage account.
+To make it interesting, I said, “Aiden, what happens if we opened up an account, a brokerage account?
 We’re not going to mention any names.
-I wrote a check and we put money on each one of those.
-You could track it on a daily, weekly basis.
+I wrote a check and we put money into each one of those.
+You could track it on a daily, or weekly basis.
 It’s up to you to decide when to sell and when to buy.
-Oh, by the way, if you want to throw Nike and Under Armour and Snap Chat in there you can, some of these other companies that resonate with, please do that.”
+Oh, by the way, if you want to throw Nike and Under Armour and Snap Chat in there you can, some of these other companies that resonate with you, please do that.”
 I told him we’d split the profits 50/50 but he has to manage the portfolio.

 My goal with all of this is just to build exposure for him.
 I also turned around and recommended he read Rich Dad Poor Dad, which was, as you can see in some other blog posts, the jumping-off-the-cliff book that I read, but not until my senior year in high school.